 No studio machines are to be used by non-architecture students.

-All faults and viruses are to be reported immediately to the support staff or the elpdesk.
+All faults and viruses are to be reported immediately to the Open Media Lab support staff or the NICAI Helpdesk.

 No food or drink is to be consumed while using computers.